-Lakeview, one of the best Chicago Neighborhoods for newcomers and sport lovers
+Lakeview is one of the best Chicago neighborhoods for newcomers and sports lovers

 If you are a recent college graduate, that means you are young, trendy, and most likely into sports.
 If the answer to these is yes, then Lakeview is the place for you.
-Fun and excitement await at every corner, should you choose to live here.
+Fun and excitement await at every corner should you choose to relocate here with affordable movers Chicago has.
 A big part of Lakeview is the area surrounding the legendary Wrigley Field, home of the Chicago Cubs, also known as Wrigleyville.
 It contains dozens of sports-themed restaurants and bars.
 If you want to test your swing, you can try the batting cages in the Slugger’s World Class Sports Bar, a popular baseball-themed place.

-If you aren’t a fan of baseball, there are loads of bars that don’t carry a sports theme.
-In addition, Lakeview is home to Boystown, the largest LGBT orientated neighborhood in the country.
+According to movers Lincolnwood IL, many sports lovers contact them to help them relocate to this neighborhood.
+But even if you aren’t a fan of baseball, there are loads of bars that don’t carry a sports theme.
+In addition, Lakeview is home to Boystown, the largest LGBT-orientated neighborhood in the country.
 In Boystown, you will find a great number of bars and nightlife hot spots.
-Because of this, it’s a smart idea to contact movers Lincolnwood IL as soon as possible and start packing.
 If you like a good laugh, comedy clubs such as Annoyance Theater and Laugh Factory await you.
 Boystown and Wrigleyville are a bit more hectic, but if you prefer a quieter setting, the western area of Lakeview is a silent and cozy corner.

 River North – a professional neighborhood sitting on the lifeline of Chicago

-In recent years, River North has become one of the best areas for young professionals and thriving newcomers in Chicago.
+In recent years, River North has become one of the best areas for young professionals and people using commercial movers Chicago services to relocate here.
 Full of beautiful hotels, good entertainment, nightlife options, and on top of everything else, sitting right on the banks of the Chicago River.
 Because of the extravagant location and infrastructure, River North comes with a somewhat high price tag.
 Even though the rent may be on the higher end, with a smaller studio setting you back around $1500, the convenience of River North is perfect for young professionals.
 The accessibility and beauty make River North one of the best Chicago neighborhoods for newcomers that want to make it big.
 Because of its prime location, the neighborhood welcomed a few new skyscrapers in recent years, further expanding the beautiful skyline.

-Best Chicago neighborhoods for newcomers and young artist begin with Wicker Park
+Best Chicago neighborhoods for newcomers and young artists begin with Wicker Park

 Rogers Park, a quiet yet diverse place

 This quiet area sits on the northern edge of the city, retaining its cozy residential charm.
-Don’t let that fool you though, Rogers Park just so happens to be among the most integrated and diverse neighborhoods.
+Don’t let that fool you, though, Rogers Park just so happens to be among the most integrated and diverse neighborhoods.
 The rent here is fairly low, and it will set you back around $850 for a one-bedroom studio.
-Rogers Park is preferred by people who like cheap apartments, and easy lake and train access.
+Rogers Park is preferred by people who are looking for more affordable apartments and easy lake and train access.
 The only exception to this is the southeast corner of the area, mainly populated by students attending Loyola University.
-Regardless if you are a young student, or are looking for a place to move with your family, Rogers Park is the spot.
+Regardless if you are a young student or are looking for a place to move with your family, Rogers Park is the spot.